-Extract the peaks of a spherical harmonic function at each voxel, by commencing a Newton search along a set of specified directions
+Extract the peaks of a spherical harmonic function in each voxel

 sh2peaks [ options ] SH output

 - SH: the input image of SH coefficients.